Overview

 Cultivate children's creativity and logical thinking through science!

-In this contest, through discussions with scientists, children will notice and experience the “fun of creating” and the “fun of learning and discussing with real researchers.”
+In this contest, through discussions with scientists and by expert comments, children will notice and experience the “fun of creating” and the “fun of learning and discussing with real researchers.”
 We have summarized the points of the expert screening in the separately prepared "Startup Checklist", so please check it thoroughly when applying.
 Beginning with children's creative new ideas, the process, and results of a series of intellectual inquiry activities that develop not only knowledge, but also logical thinking will be judged.

 Through this contest, we hope to "train young future researchers" in the field of science and technology, provide "a place to develop interest in science and technology at an early stage", and lead to raising the level of "scientific and technological capabilities".